playfulprogramming/playfulprogramming/content/crutchcorn/collections/art-of-accessibility/posts/art-of-a11y-preface/index.md

 		<td><img role="img" alt="Someone standing in viking gear" src="./heavy_accent.svg" style="height: 200px; filter: var(--invertOnDarkOnly);"/><br/>Heavy accent</td>
 	</tr>
 </table>

 > [Graphics courtesy of Microsoft via their Inclusive Toolkit PDF](https://download.microsoft.com/download/b/0/d/b0d4bf87-09ce-4417-8f28-d60703d672ed/inclusive_toolkit_manual_final.pdf).

 Similarly, even if you're not disabled in any way, you may still take advantage of accessibility features.
-Take keyboard navigation, for example; many power users of their machines don't take their fingers off of their keyboard row for many reasons.
+Take keyboard navigation, for example: many power users of their machines don't take their fingers off of their keyboard row for many reasons.

 By making sure that your apps are accessible, you're making sure your users are being respected and taken care of, regardless of scenario.